a-tharva/LaunchEnv/README.md

 ## Development
 Still working on this project.<br>
-- The Script functionality is currently not provided as it creates some issues, will add that in future.<br>
+- The Script functionality is provided but it does not open new terminal window.<br>
 - Next version will ask path to store the launch data.<br>
 <!-- -->